-Erasmus+ Funding for Teachers
+Erasmus+ Funding for Teachers in Spain

 If your school isn’t yet accredited, you can still propose the idea.
 Many teachers are the ones who initiate the process — we can provide course information and supporting documents to help you make the case to your school management.
+The funding types section on the Erasmus+ hub explains both routes in plain English.

 Course Fees